Klipper3d/klipper/docs/Delta_Calibrate.md

 There are two ways to perform the probing - manual probing (`DELTA_CALIBRATE METHOD=manual`) and automatic probing (`DELTA_CALIBRATE`).
-Automatic probing utilizes a hardware device capable of triggering when the toolhead is at a set distance from the bed.
 The manual probing method will move the head near the bed and then wait for the user to follow the steps described at ["the paper test"](Bed_Level.md#the-paper-test) to determine the actual distance between the nozzle and bed at the given location.
-It is recommended to use manual probing for delta calibration.
-A number of common printer kits come with probes that are not sufficiently accurate (specifically, small differences in arm length can cause effector tilt which can skew an automatic probe).
-Manual probing only takes a few minutes and it eliminates error introduced by the probe.

-To perform the basic probe, make sure the config has a [delta_calibrate] section defined and run:
+To perform the basic probe, make sure the config has a [delta_calibrate] section defined and then run the tool:
 ```
 G28
 DELTA_CALIBRATE METHOD=manual